mian-arham-haroon/BMI-Calculator/README.md

 ## 🖼️ Screenshots

 Add screenshots of your app here, e.g., showing the sliders and BMI result area.
-Place them in a `/screenshots/` folder and reference them here like:
+Place them in a `/screenshots/` folder and references them here like:
 ![BMI Calculator Screenshot](ss.png)

 ## 🧰 Requirements

-Install the required libraries:
+Install the required librarie:

 ```bash
 pip install tkinter pillow